Home » Repayment » Loan Servicers » How to Qualify for a Navient Cosigner Release (Plus a Shortcut)

 A new loan with new repayment terms is typically the advantage of refinancing.
 However, these new terms can potentially be a disadvantage.

-Borrowers who have Navient loans with extremely low interest rates may find that the refinance shortcut is not the best route.
+Borrowers who have Navient loans with low interest rates may find that the refinance shortcut is not the best route.

 At present, the best interest rate currently offered by refinance lenders is about 2%.
 Those who have interest rates with Navient below 2% may find that jumping through hoops to get the cosigner release is the best approach.